If you like this page, why not share it?

 The Fiesta Blanca is an annual open air party organised in conjunction with the local authority's youth department.
 This year it’s taking place on El Salon beach where a temporary stage will be erected with the party going on well into the night with music from local groups and DJ's.
 The only prerequisites are to go along dressed in white and be prepared to have a good time.
 The event will officially begin at 10:30pm.

-August - Festival de las Tres Culturas (24th - 27th August)
+August - Festival de las Tres Culturas (Date Pending)

 The three cultures festival in Frigliana is an event that grows in popularity each year with thousands of people visiting this pretty little white walled village during the four day-long event.
 Find out more about the festival and what it’s all about here.